merknu/VLANVision/README.md

-# This is still under development and is not usable as it is
+# This is still under development and its not working as it is

 # VLANVision